If you’ve ever gotten a mortgage, you know about underwriting.

 FHA loans typically have more stringent loan underwriting requirements and can take longer to pass than a conventional mortgage.
 Loan underwriting on an FHA loan can take anywhere from a few days to a few weeks to complete.

-Average time it takes to close on a home
+The Average Time it Takes to Close on a Home

-According to Fannie Mae, in 2016 the average purchase mortgage took 46 days to close.
-The average closing time for a refinance was 49 days, these numbers are about 5 days longer than they were a year ago.
+According to Fannie Mae, in 2019, the average purchase mortgage took 46 days to close.
+The average closing time for a refinance was 49 days; these numbers are about five days longer than they were a year ago.
 Mainly because the lending industry is more heavily regulated.
-If all goes well you can expect to close on your home within 45 days.
+If all goes well, you can expect to close on your home within 45 days.

 How to ensure a speedy underwriting process

 - Have all of your mortgage documents at the beginning stage of the process